-Leslie enjoys creating one-woman shows and performing them at festivals and private events.
+Leslie enjoys creating one-woman cabaret shows and performing them at festivals and private events.
 Her most recent show Princess, Pauper, Seeker, Servant describes the journey of Symphony of Soul through stories and songs.
 The full-length production is one hour and is designed for intimate theaters of 300 people or less, such as One World Theatre where Leslie performed the show in 2017.
 Leslie also has a short 20-minute version of the show that she often performs as a guest speaker for various business and networking groups.
 To see clips from the 20 minute version performed at The Austin Club, click here.

 Film & Television